alonfigue/crud-nodejs-postgre/README.md

 # CRUD
-It was created using Node.js-PostgreSQL with a very cheap interface, but functional.
+It was created using Node.js-PostgreSQL with a very cheap user interface, but functional.